mmathu/MixedSeeds/README.md

 The website relies on two scripts to work:

-**'FindArticles.php'** - This script searches for specific articles tailored to the user's interest (more on how this works later) and inputs the article name, article link, genre of article, and timestamp into a mysql database.
+**"FindArticles.php"** - This script searches for specific articles tailored to the user's interest (more on how this works later) and inputs the article name, article link, genre of article, and timestamp into a mysql database.

 This is NOT executed when the website is loaded up.
 Ideally, this script is run every hour by a webserver.

-**outPutArticle.php** - Performs an SQL query on the database to retrieve the information and display them on the website.
+**"outPutArticle.php"** - Performs an SQL query on the database to retrieve the information and display them on the website.

+The **"Previous Version"** folder contains the scripts for when the website did not incorporate an sql database and instead fetched every article when it was loaded up.